chris-short/devopsish.com/content/praise/index.md

 ## Quotes

 "If you want to get the lowdown on all things DevOps, you could do a lot worse than Chris Short.
-He boasts outstanding credentials – he’s a CNCF ambassador, has experience with Red Hat and Ansible – but more importantly is the quality of his insights.
+He boasts outstanding credentials – he's a CNCF ambassador, has experience with Red Hat and Ansible – but more importantly is the quality of his insights.

 A great place to begin is with [DevOps'ish](https://devopsish.com), a newsletter Short produces, which features some really valuable discussions on the biggest issues and talking points in the field."